minprog/webapps/start/contents.md

 ## Ed

-Then you can registeren on Ed.
+Then you can register on Ed.
 This is an online forum for Q&A (questions and answers) about this course.
 There, you'll find others who are taking the course and might just be able to help you with your questions.

 <https://us.edstem.org/join/rhVAaC>